The RTO implements an assessment system that ensures that assessment (including recognition of prior learning):

 For the purposes of clause 1.9, each training product is validated at least once every five years, with at least 50 per cent of products validated within the first three years of each five year cycle, taking into account the relative risks of all of the training products on the RTO’s scope of registration, including those risks identified by the VET regulator.

-Industry experts may be involved in validation to ensure there is the combination of expertise set out in a) or b) above.
+Industry experts may be involved in validation to ensure there is the combination of expertise set out above.

 The RTO offers recognition of prior learning to individual learners.